iangow/wrds_pg/README.md

 Code to import WRDS data to PostgreSQL
 =========

-This repository contains code to pull together data from [WRDS](https://wrds-web.wharton.upenn.edu/wrds/).
+This repository contains code to pull together data from [WRDS](https://wrds-web.wharton.upenn.edu/wrds/) primarily using the `wrds2pg` Python package.

-The code will only work if you have access to WRDS and to the data in question.

-The package used in this repository is available [here](https://github.com/iangow/wrds2pg).
+The code will only work if you have installed `wrds2pg` and have access to WRDS (and also to the data in question).
+The `wrds2pg` package is available for installation via `pip` (see [here](https://pypi.org/project/wrds2pg)).

 ## Requirements

-Instrcutions of Git, Python, WRDS, PostgreSQL and environment variables settings can be found [here](https://github.com/iangow/wrds2pg/blob/master/README.md).
+Instrutions setting up `wrds2pg` can be found [here](https://github.com/iangow/wrds2pg/blob/master/README.md).

 ### 1. R